gddavidson/data-cleaning-project/README.md

 The script "run_analysis.R" will utilize data contained in the "UCI HAR Dataset" to produce a "tidy dataset" containing one line per activity and subject with averages of those columns within "features.txt" that contain the substrings "mean()" or "std()".
-The output dataset features column labels from the "features.txt" file along with "activityDesc" (activity describtions obtained from "activity_labels.txt") and subjectCode (a number used to differentiate subjects.)
+The output dataset features column labels from the "features.txt" file along with "activityDesc" (activity descriptions obtained from "activity_labels.txt") and subjectCode (a number used to differentiate subjects.)

 The output will be contained in a file "averages.txt" located within the working directory.